Gain and phase type multipliers for feedback robustness: Introduction

-This paper further strengthens the existing results by revealing a number of intricate relationships between the type of feedback robustness and the structure of any multiplier needed to establish such a robustness.
-Specifically, multipliers of the gain type (a.k.a. magnitudinal multipliers) are those whose off-diagonal blocks are 0, and the existence of a gain type multiplier implies that the closed-loop system is robust against phasal uncertainties, i.e., multiplication by arbitrary stable unitary (i.e., all-pass) transfer functions.
-On the other hand, multipliers of the phase type (a.k.a. phasal multipliers) are 0 on the diagonal blocks, and they characterise feedback systems that are robust to magnitudinal uncertainties, i.e., arbitrary positive scalings.
-The necessity results in this paper show the converse: if a feedback system is robust against phasal (resp. magnitudinal) uncertainties, then its robust stability can always be established using a multiplier of the gain (resp. phase) type.
-Importantly, these results imply that if a feedback system is expected to be robust against a certain form of uncertainties, then the search for a suitable multiplier to establish its robust stability can be restricted to one that admits a prescribed structure, and vice versa.
+This paper strengthens the existing results by revealing a number of intricate relationships between the type of feedback robustness and the structure of any multiplier needed to establish such a robustness.
+Specifically, we define multipliers of the gain type (a.k.a. magnitudinal multipliers) to be multipliers whose off-diagonal blocks are 0, and show that the existence of a gain type multiplier is equivalent with that the closed-loop system is robust against phasal uncertainties, i.e., multiplication by arbitrary stable unitary (i.e., all-pass) transfer functions.
+On the other hand, multipliers of the phase type (a.k.a. phasal multipliers) are defined as multipliers that are $0$ on the diagonal blocks, and we show that the existence of a phase type multiplier is equivalent with that the closed-loop system is robust against magnitudinal uncertainties, i.e., arbitrary nonnegative scalings.
+The novelty in these equivalences lies in the necessity-part: if a feedback system is robust against phasal (resp. magnitudinal) uncertainties, then its robust stability can always be established using a multiplier of the gain (resp. phase) type.
+The results are of both theoretical and practical interest: theoretical, since they reveal a fundamental connection between the structure of the uncertainties and the structure of the multiplier; and practical, since they imply that if a feedback system is expected to be robust against a certain form of uncertainties, then the search for a suitable multiplier to establish its robust stability can be restricted to one that admits a prescribed structure, and vice versa.